omidarmat/onLearn/sql.md

 ##### Example 2: One-to-Many relationship

-For instance, imaine a system like Instagram where comments are related to users and also comments are relate to a photos.
+For instance, imagine a system like Instagram where comments are related to users and also comments are relate to a photo.
 Comments have one user and comments have one photo.
 Looking at the oposite direction, we would say that a user has many comments, and a photo has many comments.
 We now have to decide which table will receive the foreign keys.
 Here is the key: **The many side of our relationship is always going to get the foreign key column**.
 So now that we know a photo can have many comments, the many side is the comments.
 So the comments table will get the foreign keys pointing at a photo.

 #### Wrap up